nsprenkle/fake-news-blocker/readme.md

 # Fake News Blocker
 An addon to flag fake news sites.

+## How it works
+The Fake News Blocker uses a blacklist from the [Politifact Fake News Almanac](http://www.politifact.com/punditfact/article/2017/apr/20/politifacts-guide-fake-news-websites-and-what-they/).
+Sites found which match an entry on the blacklist trigger an alert message, warning of news sources that have historically been fraudulent.
+The blocker can be toggled by pressing its icon in the browser toolbar.

 ## Run as temporary Add-on (Beta)
 This extension is still in beta and therefore not officially published to any extension/add-on stores.
 To run this extension as a temporary add-on: